Keene State College Policies and Procedures

 - Parking on a pedestrian walkway or vehicle travel lane

-- Recipient of excessive parking tickets (three or more) who is in violation.
+- Recipient of excessive parking tickets (three or more in the previous 12-month period) who is in violation.

 To Release A Booted Vehicle

-To have a boot removed, the vehicle operator must pay all outstanding violations by logging onto SCAPAY.
-Once all violations have been paid, the operator must provide positive identification to Campus Safety prior to boot removal.
-A boot removal fee will be added to the cost of the parking violation via iParq.
+To have a boot removed, the vehicle operator must pay all outstanding violations by logging onto www.keene.thepermitstore.com_._ Once all violations are paid, the operator must provide identification to Campus Safety prior to boot removal.
+A boot removal fee may apply in addition to the parking violation fee.

-Any permit that has been altered, copied or otherwise falsified will be considered to be fraudulent.
-Fraudulent permit use warrants immediate towing of the vehicle off the premises.
-Incidents involving students will be referred to the Student Conduct system for a hearing.
-Incidents involving faculty, staff or contracted vendors will be referred to the responsible department or division manager.
-Incidents involving non-affiliated individuals will result in immediate revocation of parking privileges for a period of not more than one calendar year from the date of the incident.
-Keene State College reserves the right to contact Keene Police to file a report for theft of services and/or to require reimbursement for unauthorized parking services utilized.
-Vehicles will not be permitted back on campus until the incident has been resolved and parking privileges reinstated.
+Any permit that has been altered, copied or otherwise falsified will be considered fraudulent.
+Fraudulent permit use warrants immediate ticketing and towing of the vehicle.
+Incidents involving students are referred to the Student Conduct system.
+Incidents involving faculty, staff or contracted vendors are referred to the responsible department or division manager.
+Incidents involving non-affiliated individuals will result in immediate revocation of parking privileges for not more than one calendar year from the date of the incident.
+Keene State College reserves the right to contact Keene Police to file a report for theft of services and to require reimbursement for unauthorized parking services utilized.
+Vehicles will not be permitted back on campus until the incident is resolved, and parking privileges reinstated.

-You have the right to appeal any parking violation.
-Appeals must be filed online within 10 days of the issue date of the ticket.
-Appeals submitted after the appeal period will not be accepted and all violations and fines will stand "as is".
-The Parking Appeals Board meets weekly during the semester to review parking appeals.
+Vehicle owners have the right to appeal parking violations within ten days of the issue date of the ticket.
+Appeals submitted after the appeal period will not be accepted, and all violations and fines will stand “as is”.
+Appeals are reviewed by a Parking Appeals Board, comprised of an impartial cross-section of the campus community.

-In order to expedite appeals during semester breaks, summer sessions, extended vacation breaks, and/or other times deemed appropriate by the Director of the Department of Campus Safety, the Department of Campus Safety reserves the right to have appeals heard by either the Director of the Department of Campus Safety, the Assistant Director of the Department of Campus Safety, and/ or the Parking Services Manager.
+To expedite appeals during academic breaks, or other times deemed appropriate by the Director of the Department of Campus Safety, the Department of Campus Safety reserves the right to conduct an administrative review of appeals.

 To Appeal a Citation:

-Log on to SCAPAY within 10 days of the issue date on the ticket and complete the online form..
+Log on to http://www.keene.thepermitstore.com/_ _within ten days of the issue date on the ticket and complete the online form.

-The appeal will be submitted to the Parking Appeals Board for review.
-The board will either approve or deny the appeal.
-If the appeal is denied, the Board may or may not recommend a fine reduction.
-The appeal outcome will be e-mailed directly to the e-mail address provided by the appellant within three business days of the Appeals Board's decision.
-Appeals that are denied or reduced must be paid within 10 days of the notification of the Board's decision.
+The appeal will be submitted to the Parking Appeals Board or designated for administrative review.
+The board or administrator shall either approve or deny the appeal.
+If the appeal is denied, the Board may recommend a fine reduction.
+The appeal outcome notification is forwarded to the e-mail address provided by the appellant within three business days of the Appeals Board decision.
+Appeals that are denied or reduced must be paid within ten days of the notification of the Board’s decision.

-If denied, a second written appeal can be submitted to the Parking Office via email@example.com for additional review however the ticket must still be paid within the 10-day period.
+If denied, a second written appeal can be submitted to Parking Services via email to: email@example.com for additional review; however, the ticket must still be paid within the ten-day period.

 Basis for Appeal

-Parking permits may be returned to the Parking Office to apply for a pro-rated refund, according to the following schedule:
+Parking permits must be returned to Parking Services to apply for a pro-rated refund, according to the following schedule: